Kr1shn3ndu/Sp00fSn1p3r/README.md

 3. Double extension detection
 4. Basic file structure validation (for PNG)

-The objective of this project is to understand how attackers disguise files and how this can be identified using static analysis techniques.
+The objective of this project is to understand how attackers disguise files and how this can be identified using <u>static analysis techniques</u>

 Requirement: Python